OrfeasLitos/advising-sessions/log.md

 existing Onion primitive and that I build a suitable HTLC primitive to exactly model the desired behaviour.

+Lastly, he pointed out that in the current formulation, no information is leaked to the Adversary.
+I will have to make an informed decision on what exactly to leak to it.

 ## 14/6/2018

 This time we had a 30' online meeting with Prof. Kiayias.